renovatebot/renovate/website/docs/configuration-options.md

 ## stabilityDays

-If this is set, and an update has a release date/timestamp available, then Renovate will check if the stability days have elapsed.
-If not then a "pending" status check will be added to the branch, otherwise a passing status check will be added.
+If this is set to a non-zero value, and an update has a release date/timestamp available, then Renovate will check if the configured "stability days" have elapsed.
+If the days since the release is less than the configured stability days then a "pending" status check will be added to the branch.
+If enough days have passed then a passing status check will be added.

 There are a couple of uses for this:

 #### Suppress branch/PR creation for X days